Return to Clarity

 Children 5 and under are free!
 Children ages 6-15 are $99/each.
 Standard pricing applies to everyone 16 and over.

 Pack light and get cozy in one of the communal rooms in the Heart House.
-Linens included. $399
+Bring your own full size linens. $399

 The most private room on the property, the tower suite encompasses the uppermost floor of the Heart House.
 Includes one queen bed, one twin bed, and private bathroom. $1299 (total price for up to three guests)

-Bring your crew and enjoy the entire log cabin with living room, bathroom, and full kitchen all to your selves.
-Includes one queen bed, one full bed, and one bunk bed. $2499 (total price for up to six guests)
+Bring your crew and enjoy the entire log cabin with two bedrooms, living room, bathroom, and full kitchen all to your selves!
+Includes one queen bed, one full bed, and one bunk bed. $2299 (total price for up to six guests)

 meet your space holders